• Skip to main content

 Notes

-1. About 1 kg or 2.2 pounds mangoes make 3.5 cups after de-seed and peeling.
+1. About 1 kg or 2.2 pounds of mangoes make 3.5 cups after de-seed and peeling.
 Use firm under ripened mangoes with yellow flesh.
-Don’t confuse with raw mangoes with white.
+Don't confuse raw mangoes with white.
 Avoid raw mangoes.

 2. Substitute red pepper flakes, with any dried red chili.
 Or just add 1 freshly chopped red chili in chutney with mango slices.